openmiblab/tutorial-cluster/README.md

 sbatch hpc/all_jobs.sh
 ```

-You should get a message that the batch job is submitted, which will include a number that identifies the job:
+You should get a message that the batch job is submitted, which will include a number (job ID) that identifies the job:

 ```bash
 Submitted batch job 8469461